mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 4. Refer to [Asynchronous Dump Data Analysis Sample](#asynchronous-dump-data-analysis-sample) to analyze the Dump data file.

-    Note:

-    - If you need to dump all or part of the operator, you can modify the `dump_mode` option in the json configuration file to 0 or 1.
+> - If you need to dump all or part of the operator, you can modify the `dump_mode` option in the json configuration file to 0 or 1.
-    - For communication operators(`AllReduce`, `AllGather`, `ReduceScatter`, `Broadcast`, `NeighborExchange`, `NeighborExchange2`, `AlltoAll`), because the input address will be overwritten by the output when executed on the device, asynchronous dump cannot directly save its input data, but will save the output data of its input operator.
-You can view the input operator of the communication operator through the ir graph.
-    - Using the Dump function will automatically generate the IR file of the final execution graph.
+> - Due to the slow Dump speed, enabling Dump in large model scenarios can extend the communication interval between different cards, leading to communication operator timeouts.
+This issue can be resolved by adjusting the timeout duration for the communication operators.
+For the Ascend backend, you can set the HCCL_EXEC_TIMEOUT environment variable.
+For detailed instructions, please refer to the [Ascend CANN documentation](https://www.hiascend.com/document/detail/zh/canncommercial/80RC1/apiref/envvar/envref_07_0072.html).

 ### Asynchronous Dump Data Object Directory